 Network of Hungarian professionals abroad

-The Department of ICH extended its expert network to neighbouring countries.
+The Directorate of ICH extended its expert network to neighbouring countries.
 In order to help raising awareness on the Hungarian-related ICH, forums were organised for local professionals in touch with local communities who can thus help information flow and increase chances of inscription.
 At the first session, July 2010, a proposal was drafted for state decision makers about safeguarding heritage items in the countries affected, highlighting possibilities inherent in bilateral co-operation.

 The second session in the fall of 2011 took the form of further training on information and methodology for heritage management and the options contained in the Convention 2003.
 Heritage protection was taught in theory and practice.
 Introductory lectures described the emergence of the Convention, implementation in Hungary, traditions of the Matyó embroidery, the process of nomination and then restorers of the Hungarian Open Air Museum described the safeguarding of tangible items.